mitloehn/pyskycoach/README.md

 Right ascension and declination are simply drawn on rectangular x/y coordinates within the window.
-This works reasonably well up to about 70 degrees but results in severe distortion towards the poles.
-Depending on the view a change in window size and shape can result in more accurate display of the sky map.
+This works reasonably well up to about 70 degrees but results in severe distortion towards the celestial poles.
+Depending on the view a change in window shape will result in less distortion.

 CONFIGURATION: